mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 The on-going discussion of **reproducible research** aims at the core of this problem: How to ensure that your analysis re-producible and correct?
 As modern statistics becomes more and more programming oriented it appears natural to seek inspiration from the discipline of **software testing**.
 Another entertaining source of inspiration is the concept of optimal **proofreading**.
-This dates back to the 1970-1980s,  where the problem is formulated as the search for an optimal stopping rules for the process of checking a text consisting of \\(M\\) words -- see for example Yang et al. (1982).
+This dates back to the 1970-1980s,  where the problem is formulated as the search for an optimal stopping rules for the process of checking a text consisting of $M$ words - see for example Yang et al. (1982).
-Periodically, the software development community re-visits these works -- see for example Hayes (2010).
+Periodically, the software development community re-visits these works - see for example Hayes (2010).
 Singpurwalla and Wilson (1999) give a thorough exposition of treating uncertainty in the context of software engineering by interfacing between statistics and software engineering.